</ img>

 Business models

-The 27-inch 279C9 is extremely interestingminimalistic stylish design and minimal frames around the perimeter.
-It is equipped with a 27-inch 4K UHD IPS-matrix with Ultra-Wide color technology to increase image brightness.
-Of the useful bonuses - USB Type-C.
+The 27-inch 279C9 is interesting for its extremelyminimalist stylish design and minimal frames around the perimeter.
+It features a 27-inch 4K UHD IPS panel with Ultra-Wide color technology for enhanced image brightness.
+One of the useful bonuses is USB Type-C.

 </ img>

-24-inch Philips 241B1VB can come in handy ingovernment agencies or banks: its main feature is the side view restriction function to protect confidential information from prying eyes.
-The monitor is equipped with USB, VGA, DVI, DisplayPort, HDMI and an ambient light sensor.
+The 24-inch Philips 241B1VB may come in handy ingovernment agencies or banks: its main feature is the side view limitation function to protect confidential information from prying eyes.
+The monitor is equipped with USB, VGA, DVI, DisplayPort, HDMI ports and a light sensor.

 </ img>

-27-inch 272B7QUBHEB received an IPS-matrix withQHD resolution and a whole host of extremely useful features.
+The 27-inch 272B7QUBHEB received an IPS matrix withQHD resolution and a whole range of extremely useful functions.
 It is equipped with a USB hub with USB Type-C and USB-A (DisplayLink).
-In the hub, you can connect all the necessary peripherals and, for example, a work laptop at the beginning of the day and get a full-fledged workplace.
-At the same time, the monitor supports Power Delivery, so it is not necessary to connect the laptop to an outlet.
-Of the additional useful things - a webcam with infrared sensors for Windows Hello, a light sensor and a presence sensor.
+You can connect all the necessary peripherals and, for example, a work laptop to the hub at the beginning of the working day and get a full-fledged workplace.
+At the same time, the monitor supports Power Delivery, so the laptop does not have to be connected to a power outlet.
+Additional useful things include a webcam with infrared sensors for Windows Hello, a light sensor, and a presence sensor.

 </ img>